 While the Google Search Network allows people to find your site when they search Google, the Google Display Network promotes your website across the rest of the internet through Google’s partner network.
 When you see an ad on a website, it is more than likely coming from the Google Display Network.
 Examples of these include banner ads, display ads in the sidebars of websites, or even video ads on websites such as YouTube.

-When creating an ad, you set what kind of demographics you would like to target, and Google takes care of the rest.
+When creating a church ad, you set what kind of demographics you would like to target, and Google takes care of the rest.
 To find out more about running a Google Display Network campaign, check out our guide here.

 Comparing the Value of Clicks: Search Network vs Display Network